 What is the EVEN Function?

-The EVEN Function is classified as a Math and Trigonometry function.
+The EVEN Function is classified as an Excel Math and Trigonometry function.
 It will round a specified number away from zero to the next even number.
 The function will round a positive number up and a negative number down.

 The EVEN function uses the following argument:

-- Number (required argument) – It is the value we wish to round to nearest even number.
+- Number (required argument) – This is the value we wish to round to the nearest even number.

 How to use the EVEN Function in Excel?